What is Service Learning?

 Service learning assists students' development as medical professionals through experiential learning that stimulates critical thinking, problem analysis and cultural understanding.
 Student participation in service learning enhances competencies in community-based care and fosters a commitment to future civic involvement.

 Wright State University Boonshoft School of Medicine is, by design, engaged in community-based, multiprofessional clinical education.
-The Service Learning requirement, introduced in 2008 for first and second biennium students, is primarily an enhancement of the existing curriculum.
+The service learning elective requirement, introduced in 2008 for first and second year students, is primarily an enhancement of the existing curriculum.

 The following links provide information about Biennium I Service Learning elective requirements and forms:

-- Service Learning Requirements for Biennium I Students (PDF)
+- Service Learning Requirements for Biennium 1 Students

 Student SL Required Forms: